Cloyne House Policies

 - Prior to the start of a scheduled event, a reserved room must be vacated by members who choose not to participate, or by members excluded from a closed event.

 - Events hosted at Cloyne Court must be approved by a simple majority at council in advance.
 All events must comply with central level Policy Directory section III.A.9 External Entities.

-- Process of reserving a room for an event and reservation announcement to members must be done according to the policy prepared by the Community Manager.
+- Process of reserving a room for an event and reservation announcement to members must be done according to the policy prepared by the Community Coordinator.

-- The Facilities Manager, in conjunction with the Maintenance Manager(s), will be responsible for dispensing House Improvement (HI) hours.
+- The Facilities Coordinator, in conjunction with the Maintenance Coordinator(s), will be responsible for dispensing House Improvement (HI) hours.

 - If a member does not complete 4 HI hours by the start of week 11, of the contract period, then said member owes two additional hours of HI (for a total of up to 6 HI hours)

 - Boarders owe 2 HI hours per semester

 - You will be fined 6 HI hours at double the workshift rate for not doing any HI.